 I am currently a Staff Scientist at Lawrence Berkeley National Lab and also serve as leader of the Life-cycle, Economics, and Agronomy Division (LEAD) at the Joint BioEnergy Institute (JBEI) .
 My JBEI team’s website can be found here.
 I also recently joined UC Berkeley as an Assistant Researcher and Head of Sustainability Analysis at the Energy Biosciences Institute.

 I received a Ph.D. in Civil Engineering from UC Berkeley in December 2010 under the advisement of Professor Arpad Horvath.
 My dissertation title is “Life-Cycle Water Impacts of U.S. Transportation Fuels” and the full text can be accessed here.
 I also completed an M.S. at UC Berkeley in May 2008 in Civil Engineering, and a B.S. in Civil Engineering with a double major in Engineering and Public Policy (EPP) at Carnegie Mellon University in December 2006.
-My current work focuses on the greenhouse gas (GHG) footprint of producing advanced biofuels and bioproducts, national-scale fine-resolution scenario modeling of biofuel/bioproduct scale-up strategies and bioenergy crop production, and scenario development for waste-to-energy systems in California.
+My current work focuses on the life-cycle assessment and technoeconomic analysis of producing advanced biofuels and bioproducts, national-scale fine-resolution scenario modeling of biofuel/bioproduct scale-up strategies and bioenergy crop production, and scenario development for waste-to-energy systems in California.

 Curriculum Vitae (PDF): Corinne Scown CV